January | April

 The final day of the trip, my driver picked me up at 9.
 Our first stop was driving passed Hawa Mahal and taking some pictures of it.
 Next I went to Jantar Mantar and for the first time all trip, I saw a lot of other white people.
 Jantar Mantar means calculation of things.
 There were all these fascinating, large tools for calculating various astrological things.
 I pretty much took pictures of everything.
 There was a giant sun clock that was accurate to 20 seconds, as well as calculators of planetary distance, and a zodiac circle of 12 instruments used for measuring the celestial longitude and latitude.
 I took pictures of all the signs explaining things, if anyone is interested.

 Next I crossed the street (scary, scary) to City Palace.
 Oh, I must give a shoutout to my non-expired NYU ID – even though some of the people looked at me like I was way too old to be a student, I got the student rate for everything in Jaipur.
 City Palace had a bunch of little museum exhibits in a really beautiful palace including costumes, paintings and an armory.
 I also paid a tip of 10 rupees to get a picture with the guards.
-Actually, they forced me to do it, but I was okay with it because it’s a cool picture.
+Actually, as usual, they forced me to do it, but I was okay with it because it’s a cool picture.
 There was also a nice hall there where they have weddings.
 I enjoyed being there a lot, as it was another beautiful day, and I sat in the courtyard for a bit on a whim.
 It’s a good thing I did b/c I got two pictures out of it: this guy had the longest mustache I’ve ever seen, and then this boy from Dubai had my sunglasses (that’s what I get for getting the kid ones with neon green for 99 cents on eBay), so we took a picture together.

 After that I went to the Doll Museum, which was less than a dollar for a few rooms filled with dolls from all over the world.
 I was literally the only person there; the guy turned on the lights for me.
 It was restored in 2014 after going into disarray and disrepair, but it was apparently very popular before that in the 70s/80s.
 I hope it becomes popular again because it was really nice, and the money goes to the school for the deaf where it is found.